Connecting multi-lepton anomalies at the LHC and in Astrophysics with MeerKAT/SKA: Astrophysical modelling

-Secondary photon fluxes (from electrons produced by DM annihilation) are found using the equations:
+Secondary photon fluxes (from electrons produced by DM annihilation) are found using the emissivity:

 where $\td{n_{e^\pm}}{E}{}$ is the sum of the electron and positron distributions (equilibrium solutions to Eq.~(\ref{eq:difusion-eq})) within the source region and $P_i$ is the power emitted at frequency $\nu$ through mechanism $i$ by an electron with energy $E$, at position $r$.
+The $P_i$ functions are detailed later.
 The flux produced within a radius $r$ is then found via:

-As the environment we consider is one of a dwarf galaxy we must take diffusion into account~\cite{baltz2004}.
-Thus, for all secondary fluxes we solve Eq.~(\ref{eq:difusion-eq} with a Green's function method.
-Assuming spherical symmetry, we have that~\cite{baltz1999,baltz2004,Colafrancesco2006,Colafrancesco2007}:
+As the environment we consider is one of a dwarf galaxy we must take diffusion into account when solving Eq.~(\ref{eq:difusion-eq}) \cite{baltz2004} to determine $\td{n_{e^\pm}}{E}{}$.
+For all secondary fluxes we solve Eq.~(\ref{eq:difusion-eq}) with a Green's function method.
+Assuming spherical symmetry, we have that \cite{baltz1999,baltz2004,Colafrancesco2006,Colafrancesco2007}:

 this solution method requires that $b$ and $D$ have no spatial dependency, thus they are defined